Limited Risk

 Futures ContractUnlimited*Can exceed account value (Margin Call)

-1Trader A (Limited Risk): Bought a GME Put option for $500, betting it would crash.
-GME skyrocketed.
+1Trader A (Limited Risk): Bought a GME Put option for $500, betting the stock would crash.
+The stock instead skyrocketed.
 The Put expired worthless.
-Trader A lost $500.
+Trader A lost exactly $500.

-Result: Limited risk strategies prevented Trader A from financial ruin during an anomaly.
+Result: Limited risk strategies prevented Trader A from financial ruin during an unprecedented market anomaly.

 Disadvantages of Limited Risk